Case Study, Dec 2025

 Operational outcomes

-• 40% reduction in non-genuine downtime minutes per store across pilot brands
+• Non genuine downtime minutes per store dropped by about 40% across pilot brands

-• Fewer “Why did this outlet suddenly stop getting orders?” escalations
+• Ops teams reported fewer “why did this outlet stop getting orders” situations

-• 40% reduction in non-genuine downtime minutes per store across pilot brands
+• Non genuine downtime minutes per store dropped by about 40% across pilot brands

-• Fewer “Why did this outlet suddenly stop getting orders?” escalations
+• Ops teams reported fewer “why did this outlet stop getting orders” situations

 Business impact for Voosh

-• Downtime Controller became a flagship upsell in conversations with multi-store brands
+• Downtime Controller became a key feature that sales used in demos with multi store brands

 07